-Under the proposed action, there would be no new direct impacts on Unique, Fragile, or Limited Environmental Resources.
+Under the proposed action, there would be no direct impacts on Unique, Fragile, or Limited Environmental Resources.
 Wolves will continue to inhabit Montana and will have no new direct impacts on Unique, Fragile, or Limited Environmental Resources in the areas where they occur.
-Under the proposed action, wolf management would look mostly the same as with the No Action Alternative (i.e., the 2003 Wolf Plan) except that it would incorporate current science as it becomes available and is most practical with implementable strategies, improved monitoring methods, changes in harvest management tools, or updated depredation response and mitigation (involving lethal and non lethal strategies), as well as provide increased transparency and understanding to the public and capture a diversity of values in regards to wolves in Montana.
+Under the proposed action, wolf management would look mostly the same as with the No Action Alternative (i.e., the 2003 Wolf Plan) except that it would incorporate current science as it becomes available and is most practical with implementable strategies, improved monitoring methods, changes in harvest management tools, or updated depredation response and mitigation (involving lethal and non-lethal strategies), as well as provide increased transparency and understanding to the public and capture a diversity of values in regards to wolves in Montana.
 The proposed action would not change the status of the existing area.
 Impacts on Unique, Fragile, or Limited Environmental Resources due to current and future activities in the existing area would continue.

-Under the proposed action, there would be long term, negligible,no new secondary impacts on Unique, Fragile, or Limited Environmental Resources.
-Wolves will continue to inhabit Montana and will have no new secondary impacts on Unique, Fragile, or Limited Environmental Resources in the areas where they occur.
+Under the proposed action, there would be long-term, negligible, secondary impacts on Unique, Fragile, or Limited Environmental Resources.
 Wolf management can have positive secondary impacts to Unique, Fragile, or Limited Environmental Resources because habitat management for wolves limits disturbance of habitats for all species.